niruxx/Timecapsule/README.md

 bash update.sh --check  # just report whether an update is available
 ```

 `update.sh` never touches your data — `archived/`, `data/`, `bin/` and `traffic.log` aren't tracked by git, and the script never runs `git clean` or a hard reset against them.
-If you've edited a tracked file (typically `config.js`), your edits are set aside and re-applied on top of the new version.
+Your own settings are best kept in [`config.json`](#settings-file-configjson), which git doesn't track, so it's never in the update's way at all.
+If you've edited a tracked file anyway (typically `config.js`), your edits are set aside and re-applied on top of the new version.
 If they can't be merged cleanly, the whole update is rolled back and nothing changes — you're never left with half an update or conflict markers in a file the server loads.
 A failed `npm install` is rolled back the same way, and the service is restarted only if it was running before.

 ## Running on a Workstation